Ai Weiwei on His Massive Upcoming Public Art Fund Project

 When Ai Weiwei was asked by the Public Art Fund about doing a citywide project, he was nervous.
 “I approached it very cautiously because it is a city I had once lived in and love,” he says.
 “It is like presenting yourself to an old lover; to give to the city what I never had a chance to achieve when I was there.”
 Come October, the project, “Good Fences Make Good Neighbors,” will, if all goes according to plan, be impossible to miss.
 As will, more than likely, its point, since the dissident Chinese artist has become openly concerned in his work with the rise of nationalism and the plight of migrant populations (the title is from the Robert Frost poem, “Mending Wall.”)
 But it’s also a homecoming of sorts for Weiwei, who lived in the East Village in the 1980s and for a while considered staying here.
 There will be large pieces — some quite large — riffing off the idea of a fence or barrier or border, in prominent places like nestled inside the Washington Square Park or as a low net-like (you can sit on it!) piece demarking the space around the Unisphere in Queens.
-His sponsor in this endeavor, the Public Art Fund, is celebrating its 40th year this year, and its director, Nicholas Baum, says: “I thought when we wanted to do something big for the 40th we also wanted to something which would be about New York City, really activate the city as a platform.”
+His sponsor in this endeavor, the Public Art Fund, is celebrating its 40th year this year, and its director, Nicholas Baume, says: “I thought when we wanted to do something big for the 40th we also wanted to something which would be about New York City, really activate the city as a platform.”
 He first met with Weiwei in 2009 to discuss collaborating.
 But their plans were put on hold when the Chinese government put Weiwei under house arrest, and it wasn’t until he got his passport back and was able to set up his studio in Berlin that they were able to discuss a project further, in 2015.

 After that, things moved relatively quickly for such an ambitious endeavor (17 larger pieces, many of which had to be fabricated in China, as well as hundreds of smaller interventions and signage).
-Its themes “come out of the travel and work he’s been doing on the migration crisis and the rise of nationalism and isolationism, and the sort of exponential increase in border fortifications since the fall of the Berlin Wall,” says Baum.
+Its themes “come out of the travel and work he’s been doing on the migration crisis and the rise of nationalism and isolationism, and the sort of exponential increase in border fortifications since the fall of the Berlin Wall,” says Baume.
 “But he also wanted to do something which connected with a history of avant-garde activism in New York City: Gordon Matta-Clark cutting up the West Side Piers; Sol LeWitt, [Richard] Serra, [Donald] Judd,” and Weiwei’s idea of this city as a “democratizing place.”
 And hyperdemocratized: It took some careful politicking to get everybody onboard with it, from the city agencies down to the local communities.
-“I’m not sure how people will respond to it,” Baum says.
+“I’m not sure how people will respond to it,” Baume says.
 Come October, we’ll find out.
 We spoke to Weiwei about this project and more.

 Why do you like doing public art, what have you learned from doing it in the various locations you have?